 When kayaking in deep water or rapid currents, always be sure to wear a life jacket.
 Universal life jackets with multiple straps and buckles are ideal because they offer superior maneuverability while keeping you safe and secure.
 Check out our blog article on picking the right life jacket to help you get the best one for you.

 Okay, so this is more of a want than a need.
 A wetsuit isn’t required for kayaking, but it sure can make your trip more enjoyable.
 You’ll stay comfortable and dry while the water splashes all around you.

 Blisters from a long day of paddling are no fun.
 Neither is losing your paddle.
 A pair of fisherman’s gloves works great for kayaking.
 These non – slip gloves will protect your hands and ensure that you keep a firm grip on your paddle.
 They are also designed to float in case one slips off during your tour.

 Leaving your keys, phone and extra cash in the car is not ideal, but if you drop them in the water you’ll regret it even more.
-Solve this problem with a waterproof carrying case.
+Solve this problem with a waterproof carrying case or dry bag.
 When you reach your destination, you’ll have everything you need and it’ll be nice and dry.

 If you’ve ever tried to stuff a kayak into your vehicle, you know what a huge hassle and waste of space it can be.
 Consider a car – top carrier kit and make the most of that extra storage space.
 These convenient carrier kits give you the freedom to be spontaneous and require little to no effort when hauling your kayak along.